Education Research Current About VU Amsterdam NL

 By the end of this course, students will:

-• Be able to critically examine and assess current climate governance in terms of its emergence, effectiveness and efficiency, and be able to formulate reasoned opinions about contested concepts like fairness, legitimacy, equity and justice.
+• Critically examine and assess current climate governance in terms of its emergence, effectiveness and efficiency, and be able to formulate reasoned opinions about contested concepts like fairness, legitimacy, equity and justice

-• Experience practical, local and global solutions to climate change issues in the Netherlands.
+• Understand practical local and global solutions to climate change, partly based on in-person observations of solutions applied in the Netherlands.

 • Forms of tuition and assessment